Joint Committee on the National Security Strategy

 The Joint Committee on the National Security Strategy (JCNSS) is a joint committee of the Parliament of the United Kingdom, formed to "monitor the implementation and development" of the United Kingdom Government's National Security Strategy".
-It was first established in the 2005-2010 Parliament, and was reappointed in December 2010 and December 2015.
-The committee comprises members from the House of Commons and members of the House of Lords.
+It was first established in the 2005–2010 Parliament, and was reappointed in December 2010 and December 2015.
+The committee comprises a maximum of 12 members of the House of Commons and 10 members of the House of Lords.

 Role

 The committee’s terms of reference are “to consider the National Security Strategy”.
 It has said that it does not wish to duplicate the work of other select committees, and instead intends to draw on their work.
 The Committee "scrutinises the structures for Government decision-making on National Security, particularly the role of the National Security Council (NSC) and the UK's National Security Adviser (NSA)."

 Membership

-Margaret Beckett was re-appointed as chair on 18 May 2020.

-As of May 2020, the membership of the committee is as follows:
+As of June 2025, the membership of the committee is as follows: